topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 The plan is to have at least these features implemented:

 #### Homepage
-Homepage with google-like searchbox and with links to [chain dashboards](#chain-dashboards).
+Homepage with google-like search box and with links to [chain dashboards](#chain-dashboards).

 ![Home page](https://res.cloudinary.com/topmonks/image/upload/v1661767637/calamar/homepage.png)